'Horrible' weeks ahead as India's virus catastrophe worsens - WTMJ

 Infections have surged in India since February in a disastrous turn blamed on more contagious variants of the virus as well as government decisions to allow massive crowds to gather for Hindu religious festivals and political rallies before state elections.

+The reported caseload is second only to that of the U.S., which has one-fourth the population of India but has recorded over 32 million confirmed infections.
+The U.S. has also reported more than 2 1/2 times as many deaths as India, at close to 580,000.

 India’s top health official, Rajesh Bhushan, refused to speculate last month as to why authorities weren’t better prepared.
-But the cost is clear: People are dying because of shortages of bottled oxygen and hospital beds or because they couldn’t get a COVID-19 test.
+But the cost is clear: Many people are dying because of shortages of bottled oxygen and hospital beds or because they couldn’t get a COVID-19 test.

 India’s official average of newly confirmed cases per day has soared from over 65,000 on April 1 to about 370,000, and deaths per day have officially gone from over 300 to more than 3,000.